What Is Full Spectrum LED Lighting?

 • Halogen – illumination is generated when heat is applied to a tungsten filament to emit incandescence or light.
 Halogen gas helps to increase the output of light in this case.

-• LEDLED is a two-lead semiconductor kind of light source which emits light when it is activated.
+• LED – LED is a two-lead semiconductor kind of light source that emits light when it is activated.
 Here, an electric current flows through a microchip that proceeds to illuminate very tiny light sources (LEDs), resulting in visible light.
-LED devices can transmit many kinds of radiation, from UV rays to visible infrared radiation.
+LED devices can transmit many kinds of radiation, from UV light rays to visible infrared radiation.
 Most full-spectrum LED lights come in the form of LEDs.

 Dr.MJ Coco has released his new video and explained the Science of LED.